Crafter-Y/Crafters-Castia-Utils/README.md

 - Personal chat history (see what someone said in the past)
 - Personal money history (see your money history and other's as well)
 - fallen town logs

-## Modpacks

-Please do not include this in any modpack.
-Sure, try it out, but it is too buggy to be widely used.

 ## License